NARUTO SHIPPUDEN: ULTIMATE NINJA STORM 3

 You see, he has a massive nine-tailed demon thingy squished inside

-him in a feat of space-saving that the would leave the makers of those vacuum bags
+him in a feat of space-saving that would have the makers of those vacuum bags

-for clothing in sheer awe.
+for clothing gaping in awe.
 He’s the titular star of a

 huge manga/anime sensation, and this here instalment involves the